thisiskorea/upstage_solar_mini_law/README.md

 # upstage_solar_mini_law
+1. download the laws file

-Please download the 'upstage' file, open it, and run it.
+2. download the 'upstage' file, open it, and run it.